 The Square Kilometre Array Observatory has received international approval.
-Find out why this megaproject signals an inspiring new era in global astronomy.
+Discover why this megaproject signals an inspiring new era in global astronomy.

 Back in 1992, I learned a new Latin phrase from the Queen.
 She referred to the cluster of setbacks that she and the Royal Family endured that year as an annus horibilus.